brennan252/Immersive-Product-Display/README.md

 Download this repository's 'theme-app-extension' and 'pages' folder.
 Then in the created app, replace the 'pages' and 'theme-app-extension' folders with this repository's two folders of the same name.

 ### Push The 'theme-app-extension' folder
-Within the new 'theme-app-extension' folder, enter: "shopify extension push".
+Within the new 'theme-app-extension' folder, enter: **shopify extension push**.

 #### The app should be up and running now!